jahu00/HtmlTracker/README.md

 Your creations can be saved to localStorage (if you move the app to another place on HDD, you won't be able to load previously saved songs).

-I tried to keep the tidy code for once, but the editor class is a bit of a monster.
-Anyway, if you need a tracker for something like Arduino project, modding this app might be easier than writing your own from scratch.
+I tried to keep the code tidy for once, but the editor class is a bit of a monster.
+Anyway, if you need a tracker for something (like an Arduino project), modding this app might be easier than writing your own from scratch.